mw-orcl/ai-vector/ai-vector-search-apex-adb/tables/tables.md

 ### Prerequisites

 * Environment with Oracle Autonomous Database 23ai
+* LLM API key configured with Create Credential from previous lab

 ## Task 1: Create tables to store the document, chunks, and vectors